 You can protect up to $150,000 of a home, condo, mobile home, or other property covered by the homestead exemption.
 This amount cannot be doubled.
 (Ariz.
 Rev. Stat. §§ 33–1101, 33–1103(A).)

-Arizona's motor vehicle exemption will allow you to protect up to $6,000 in one motor vehicle, or up to $12,000 for an elderly or disabled debtor, or an elderly or disabled spouse or dependent of the debtor.
+Arizona's motor vehicle exemption will allow you to protect up to $6,000 in one motor vehicle or up to $12,000 for an elderly or disabled debtor, an elderly or disabled spouse or dependent of the debtor.
 (Ariz.
 Rev. Stat. § 33–1125(8).)

 Arizona's exemption amounts are adjusted periodically.
 You'll find the exemption statutes on the Arizona State Legislature's website.
-To make sure you have the most recent figures, be sure to check for any updates on the Arizona Secretary of State's website.
+To ensure you have the most recent figures, check for any updates on the Arizona Secretary of State's website.

 Exempt your property carefully.
 The bankruptcy trustee—the court-appointed official assigned to manage your case—will review the exemptions.
 A trustee who disagrees with your exemptions will likely try to resolve the issue informally.
 If unsuccessful, the trustee will file an objection with the bankruptcy court, and the judge will decide whether you can keep the property.

 Example.
 Mason owns a rare, classic car worth $15,000, but the state vehicle exemption doesn't cover it entirely.
 Believing that the car qualifies as art—at least in his mind—Mason exempts it using his state's unlimited artwork exemption.
 The trustee disagrees with Mason's characterization and files an objection with the court.
 The judge will likely decide the vehicle doesn't qualify as art.

 Purposefully making inaccurate statements could be considered fraudulent.
 Bankruptcy fraud is punishable by up to $250,000, 20 years in prison, or both.